anatsutskiridze-afk/Community-Led-Growth-Research/PLAYBOOK.md

 ---

-### Phase 5 — Structure Your Community with the Orbit Model
+### Phase 5 - Structure Your Community with the Orbit Model

 Use the Orbit Model (developed by Patrick Woods at Orbit) to segment your community members by engagement level rather than treating everyone the same.

 The four levels:
-- **Observers** — aware of you, however is not yet engaged
+- **Observers** - aware of you, however is not yet engaged
-- **Participants** — occasionally engages
+- **Participants** - occasionally engages
-- **Contributors** — regularly adds value
+- **Contributors** - regularly adds value
-- **Ambassadors** — evangelizes on your behalf
+- **Ambassadors** - evangelizes on your behalf

 **SOP:**
 1. Map your existing users to these four levels
 2. Create specific programs for each level (not one-size-fits-all)
-3. Focus energy on moving Participants to Contributors — that's the highest leverage transition
+3. Focus energy on moving Participants to Contributors, that's the highest leverage transition
-4. Never try to turn Observers into Ambassadors directly — it doesn't work
+4. Never try to turn Observers into Ambassadors directly, it doesn't work

 ---

-### Phase 6 — Use Developer Relations as a Community Engine
+### Phase 6 - Use Developer Relations as a Community Engine

 For technical B2B SaaS products, Developer Relations is one of the most underutilized community-led growth levers.
 DevRel creates content, runs office hours, hosts webinars, and builds the documentation that turns users into advocates.
-(Source: Mary Thengvall, Camunda Migration Taskforce, LinkedIn 2025 — published blog posts, hosted webinars, launched office hours series, built migration landing page — all within 3 weeks)
+(Source: Mary Thengvall, Camunda Migration Taskforce, LinkedIn 2025 published blog posts, hosted webinars, launched office hours series, built migration landing page — all within 3 weeks)

 **SOP for DevRel-driven community:**
 1. Identify the top 3 technical problems your users have to deal with
 2. Create one piece of content per problem (blog post, video, guide)
-3. Host a live office hours session monthly — record it
+3. Host a live office hours session monthly
 4. Build a resource landing page that aggregates everything
 5. Ask the community what to create next

 ---

-### Phase 7 — Measure What Actually Matters
+### Phase 7 - Measure What Actually Matters

 Use the SPACES model (developed by CMX) to decide what to measure based on what type of community you're building: